RonithPR16/RonithPR16/README.md

 - 👨‍💻 All of my projects are available at [https://ronithpr.netlify.app/](https://ronithpr.netlify.app/)

-- 👨‍💻 My latest projects is a landing page for an imaginary soda company fizzi  at [https://fizzi-landing-page.vercel.app/](https://fizzi-landing-page.vercel.app/)
+- 👨‍💻 My latest project is a landing page for an imaginary soda company fizzi: [https://fizzi-landing-page.vercel.app/](https://fizzi-landing-page.vercel.app/)

 - 💬 Ask me about **React, Flutter and React Native**